Anonymous

 Thanks for providing inputs.

-No I'm talking in the worst case.
-If I abscond in my case by submitting all my laptops and I'd cards and everything then also can HR and Manager cause me any legal problems?
+No, I'm talking in the worst case scenario.
+If I abscond in my case by submitting all my laptops, ID cards, and everything, then can HR and the manager cause me any legal problems?
 I have heard about companies filing cases.
-Could u pls clarify on this.
+Could you please clarify this for me?

 From India, Hyderabad